validate-hta/ce_unit/README.md

 ce_unit is a small R class library providing Cost‑Effective (CE) specific types for HTA (health technology assessment) workflows.
 It exposes lightweight, user-defined types that make it easy to represent, manipulate, and serialize cost and outcome data such as QALYs.

-This README shows:
-- Installation
-- How to use the package's Cost type

 ## Installation

 Install from GitHub (example):